Automatically track search engine rankings with Rank Tracker

 Plus, you have the SERP Features column (that you can add by right-clicking any column's header) where you can see all SERP features present on the page; the green ones are those your site ranks in.

-Your SERP history is recorded in SERP Analysis which you can switch to in the lower part of the screen.
+Your SERP history is recorded in SERP Details which you can switch to in the lower part of the screen.
 The history table will consolidate the data after each check is complete.
 In the drop-down menu in the top left corner, you can pick the search engine you'd like to see history data for.

 Right under the header with a rank check date, you can see icons for the features present in the SERP that aren't assigned a position.
 Icons along a URL mean the SERP feature is found at a certain position.